Eckohaus-Ltd/Formula-to-3D-Prototype-Engine-v2/README.md

 ---

 ## Current Status

-- Static frontend deployed via GitHub Pages at https://toko.v1.eckohaus.com
-- Volumetric displays:
-  - IERS dataset (auto-updated daily at 02:00 UTC via GitHub Actions)
-  - Formula placeholder array from compute.py
+- **Deployed directly from `main/docs`**
-- CI/CD pipeline fetches and pushes new data to gh-pages
+- **Legacy `gh-pages` deployment retired**
+- **IERS volumetric visualisation functional** after path migration
+- **Repository prepared for versioned development** (`dev/1.0`)
+- **Domain-free by design**, pending future organisation-level hosting

+---

 ## Future Extensions

-- Replace placeholder formula with more complex physics models (QCD, energy fields, etc.)
+- Formula pagination (Page 1 / Page 2 comparative displays)
-- Add additional scientific datasets
+- Additional scientific datasets
-- Integrate ML pipelines for prediction and simulation
-- Extend CMS-based user interface
+- Integration with AMRE boundary and energy constructs
+- Machine-learning predictive modelling
+- Reference atlas (planned for organisation-level hosting)
-- Deploy as a SaaS platform
+- Optional SaaS deployment in later stages

 ---

 ## License

-This project is licensed under the **Creative Commons** License.
-See the LICENSE file for details.
+This project is licensed under the **Apache License 2.0**.

-Please note: The IERS data remains subject to its own attribution and usage requirements.
+See the full license text in the [`LICENSE`](./LICENSE) file at the root of the repository.